Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/08-dsp-library/README.md

 Type `make aieviz` to visualize the output of the simulation in `vitis_analyzer`.

 Selecting **Trace** on the navigation bar shows the simulation trace.
 In **Process Waveform Data window**, click `OK`.
 Here you can see kernel activity, the DMA transfer activity, locks for the ping-pong buffers, and so on.
+Note: Please ensure that when using trace view, you examine the waveform within the 0 to 50 us range.

 ![Vitis Analyzer Trace](images/DSPLib_tutorial_part_1_Vitis_Analyzer_Trace.png)